cherifsouare/ads-campaign-analytics/README.md

 ## Project Overview

-One of the most important aspects of keeping strategy on track for digital and marketing teams using lead generation tools like Google Ads is the ability to assess the success of their campaigns and understand how improvements can be made.
+Control is crucial in keeping strategy on track for digital and marketing teams using lead generation tools like Google Ads is the ability to assess the success of their campaigns and understand how improvements can be made.
 The native integration between Google Ads and BigQuery via the [BigQuery Data Transfer Service](https://cloud.google.com/bigquery/docs/google-ads-transfer) offers a pratical way to load and build reporting and analytics for this purpose.
 However, this approach has some [limitations](https://www.optimizesmart.com/google-ads-data-to-bigquery/#Google_data_transfer_vs_Google_Ads_API)